 - Following directions

 - Sustained attention to an activity

 PE Lead/Rebound Therapy/Swim Coach

-Suzie Winchester leads Rebound therapy which is used to facilitate movement, promote the following; balance, increase or decrease in muscle tone, relaxation, sensory integration, fitness and exercise tolerance and to improve communication skills.
+Suzie Winchester leads Rebound therapy which is used to facilitate movement and promote the following; balance, increase or decrease in muscle tone, relaxation, sensory integration, fitness and exercise tolerance and to improve communication skills.
 It is also fun, gives confidence in movement and a feeling of well being.

-Hussain Hasip is our qualified swim coach who works closely with teachers and the pupils to develop water skills as well as providing therapeutic sessions for our complex learners.
+Justin Sainsbury is our qualified swim coach who works closely with pupils and teachers to develop their water skills as well as providing therapeutic sessions to more complexed learners.

 Nurture Support / Learning Mentor